chaolongwang/SEEKIN/README.md

 Our SEEKIN estimators are also applicable to high-quality genotyping data, such as those from array-genotyping or deep whole-genome sequencing studies.
 In this special case of no genotype uncertainty, SEEKIN performs similarly to existing kinship estimation programs.

 In terms of implementation, SEEKIN utilizes a "single producer/consumer" design for parallel computation and takes the standard gzipped VCF file as the input.
 SEEKIN is both computationally and memory efficient and is scalable to estimate pairwise kinship between 10,000s of individuals on a typical computing cluster.

-If you have any bug reports or questions, please send an email to Jinzhuang Dou at <douj@gis.a-star.edu.sg> or Chaolong Wang at <wangcl@gis.a-star.edu.sg>.
+If you have questions or find any bug in the software, please email Jinzhuang Dou at <douj@gis.a-star.edu.sg> or [Chaolong Wang](http://chaolongwang.github.io) at <wangcl@gis.a-star.edu.sg>.

-## 2 Citation for SEEKIN
+## 2. Citation for SEEKIN

 Details of our SEEKIN method can be found at:
-Dou, J. et al. Estimation of kinship coefficients using sparse sequencing data.
+* Dou J, Sun B, Sim X, Hughes JD, Reilly DF, Tai ES, Liu J, Wang C. Estimation of kinship coefficients using sparse sequencing data.
 (Manuscript submitted)

-## 3 Dependencies
+## 3. Dependencies
-* gcc >= 4.9
+* gcc compiler (version >= 4.9)
 * [OpenBLAS](http://www.openblas.net/)
 * [Armadillo](http://arma.sourceforge.net/)

-## 4 Download and install
+## 4. Download and install

 You can download SEEKIN by typing the following command in a terminal.

 `git clone https://github.com/jinzhuangdou/SEEKIN.git`

 This command will create a folder named "SEEKIN" in the current directory.
-The downloaded package contains a statically linked binary executable seekin (in the `bin/` folder), which was pre-compiled and tested in 64-bit Linux machine.
+The downloaded package contains a statically linked binary executable named `seekin` (in the `bin/` folder), which was pre-compiled and tested on a 64-bit Linux machine.

-If you want to compile your own version, please enter the `src/` folder, change the library paths in the beginning of the Makefile accordingly, and type the following command to compile
+If you want to compile your own version, please enter the `src/` folder, change the library paths in the beginning of the `Makefile` accordingly, and type `make` to compile.

-`cd SEEKIN/src && make`

-## 5 Usage
+## 5. Usage
-You can type the following command to get the list of help option.
+You can type the following command to get the help information.

 `seekin -h`

 SEEKIN provides three modules

-* **modelAF** for calculating the PC-related regression coefficients of reference samples;
+* **modelAF** Model allele frequencies as linear functions of PCs using reference individuals
-* **getAF** for estimating the individual allele frequencies of study samples;
+* **getAF** Estimate individual-specific allele frequencies for study individuals
-* **kinship** for estimating kinship coefficients for samples from either homogenous or heterogenous samples.
+* **kinship** Estimate pairwise kinship coefficients between study individuals

-To get the detailed meaning of option for one module (for example `kinship`), you can type:
+To get the detailed information on available options for each module (for example `kinship`), you can type:

 `seekin kinship -h`

+We will go through instructions of the software using examples in the following section.

-## 6 Examples
+## 6. Examples

-Here we provide demo of SEEKIN based on data provided in the `example` folder, which include:
+Here we provide demo of SEEKIN based on data provided in the `example/` folder, which include:

 * **Study.10K.vcf.gz**   This file includes genotypes of ~10,000 randomly selected SNP for 50 Chinese and 50 Malays.
-The genotypes were called from off-target data in a WES study using [BEAGLE](https://faculty.washington.edu/browning/beagle/beagle.html) with a reference panel from the 1000 Genome Project.
-This example dataset is highly noisy and is only for illustration purpose.
+The genotypes were called from off-target data in a WES study using [BEAGLE](https://faculty.washington.edu/browning/beagle/beagle.html) with a reference panel from [the 1000 Genomes Project](http://www.internationalgenome.org/).
+This example dataset contains noisy genotype data and is only for illustration purpose.

-* **SGVP.12K.vcf.gz**   This file includes array genotyping data on ~12,000 SNPs, including ~9,000 SNPs overlapping with the Study.10K.vcf.gz file.
-This dataset is a subset of the data from the Singapore Genome Variation Project  [SGVP](http://phg.nus.edu.sg/#) [6].
-This dataset is intended to be the ancestry reference panel for estimating individual-specific allele frequencies for SEEKIN-het.
+* **SGVP.12K.vcf.gz**   This file includes array genotyping data of 268 individuals (Chinese, Malay, and Indian) on ~12,000 SNPs, including ~9,000 SNPs overlapping with the Study.10K.vcf.gz file.
+This dataset is a subset of the Singapore Genome Variation Project  ([SGVP](http://phg.nus.edu.sg/#sgvp)) [6].
+This dataset is intended to be the ancestry reference panel for estimating individual-specific allele frequencies for the SEEKIN-het estimator.

 * **SGVP.RefPC.coord**   This file contains PCA coordinates of the top 10 PCs for the reference individuals in SGVP.12K.vcf.gz.
 This file was generated by the [LASER](http://csg.sph.umich.edu/chaolong/LASER/) software.

 * **Study.onSGVP.PC.coord**   This file contains the top 2 PCs for the study individuals in the SGVP reference ancestry space (`SGVP.RefPC.coord`).
-This file can be prepared using the [LASER](http://csg.sph.umich.edu/chaolong/LASER/) software with either sparse sequence reads or array genotyping data.
+This file can be prepared using the [LASER](http://csg.sph.umich.edu/chaolong/LASER/) software with either sequence reads or genotypes.

-#### 6.1 SEEKIN-hom: kinship estimation for homogenous samples
+### 6.1.
+SEEKIN-hom: kinship estimation for homogenous samples

 When assuming no population structure, we only need the genotype file of study samples (`Study.10K.vcf.gz`) to estimate kinship using SEEKIN.